microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

     dotnet run
     ```

 You should see the same logs as before.
-You can also view the fine notification emails sent by the FineCollectionService:
+You can also view the fine notification emails sent by the `FineCollectionService`:

 1. Open a browser and browse to [http://localhost:4000](http://localhost:4000).
 1. Wait for the first emails to come in.